 - 1. Give pseudocode for Prim's MST algorithm that makes it clear what the running time is using a priority queue data structure.
 What is the asymptotic running time in terms of n and m? - 2.
 Give pseudocode for Borůvka's MST algorithm that makes it clear what the running time is using a union find data structure (as for Kruskal's algorithm) without contracting edges of G. What is the asymptotic running time in terms of n and m? - 3. (a) Prove that if the weights of the edges of G are unique then there is a unique MST of G. - (b) Note that the converse is not true.
 Give a counterexample. - 4.
-Consider the following game for an odd number of school children.
-Each child stands at a point such that no two distances between children are equal.
-Each child has a water gun.
-Someone yells "go" and every child (simultaneously) sprays the person who is nearest to them.
-Prove that at least one person stays dry.
-Do this by proving that the statement there is a dry survivor in every odd water-gun fight with 2n-1 children is true by induction on n.
-In the inductive step, how can you build a solution for n=k+1 from n=k? - 5.
 Suppose we want to encode the following phrase "bananas are tasty" in binary There are 9 characters that need to be represented (including the space); since k-bit code-words can represent 2^k letters, we need 4-bit code-words.
 Assigning one of these 4-bit code words to each letter $\{a, b, e, n, r, s, t, y, ' '\}$ allow us to encode the phrase in $17 \times 4 = 68$ bits.
 Having each code-word be the same length allows us to easily know the start and end positions of each letter.